jousby/db-migrate-cdk/README.md

 To have success with this construct you need to understand how db schema evolution/migration tools like [migrate](https://github.com/golang-migrate/migrate), [flyway](https://flywaydb.org/) and [liquidbase](https://www.liquibase.org/) work.
 In short they apply an ordered sequence of sql scripts (migrations/evolutions) to a target database.
 The tool maintains a table in the target database to keep track of what the highest applied script is.
-Each time it runs it checks to see if there a 'higher' ordered script it can apply and updates its watermark accordingly.
+Each time it runs it checks to see if there is a 'higher' ordered script it can apply and updates its watermark accordingly.

 For more details checkout: